 If you change your perception of the feelings of guilt as an indicator from your inner intuition that you should take care of your needs and wants and live your life for yourself, then you free yourself from unnecessary guilt.
 You say yes to your wants and needs.
 You live life your way.
 You stop taking responsibility for other people.
 You thrive and enjoy life.

-So, if you experience guilt for taking care of you, consider the feelings as an alarm bell ringing to let you know that you are on the right track.
+So, if you experience guilt for taking care of yourself, consider the feelings as an alarm bell ringing to let you know that you are on the right track.
 Listen to your body and start living life for you.